Amber-DiNenna/prog-lingo/README.md

 * _HTML_
 * _CSS_
-* _JavaScript
+* _JavaScript_
 * _Web APIs_

 ## Description

 _Gathers input from users in order to determine which programming language would best suit their interests and/or future goals.
-Can be accessed at:  _
+Can be accessed at:  amber-dinenna.github.io/prog-lingo_

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop._
 * _Navigate to the top level of the directory._
 * _Open index.html in your browser._
-* _ _

 ## Known Bugs

 * _Can't get error message to render if user fails to select choice for each question, but it doesn't move forward with a result so it still kind of works.
-However, if I remove the error message div, the code breaks._
+However, if I remove the error message div, the code breaks and all hidden results can be viewed._
-* _ _
-* _ _

 ## License